AdobeDocs/app-builder/src/pages/guides/configuration/index.md

 A Runtime API Gateway configuration can be added to expose web actions over specific paths and HTTP verbs.

+> Note: It can take 5 to 10 minutes for new gateway configurations to provision.
+In the meantime, you may see 404 errors from your API.

 ```yaml
 runtimeManifest:
    packages: